trebisky/Fire3/Bootrom/README.md

 Read out and disassemble the on-chip bootrom in the Samsung S5P6818

+The file bootrom.txt is the final product and probably what you want to look at.

 This is part of my attempt to understand the details of how my NanoPi Fire3 board boots.